Farewe/invacost/Readme.md

 This is no simple decision and your choice will have to be justified.

-There two different methods we can apply here, either independently or in combination.
+There are two different methods we can apply here, either independently or in combination.

   - The first method consists in applying a threshold of incompleteness to remove the most incomplete years.
 For example, remove from